Historical Context

 Global Market Position

-UOP maintains its position as the leading licensor of alkylation technology with more than 210 licensed units worldwide.
+UOP maintains its position as the leading licensor of alkylation technology with more than 210 licensed units worldwide as of 2016.
 The company's alkylation portfolio has evolved to include several technology variants addressing different market needs and safety requirements.

 Technology Evolution and Deployment